PURPOSE OF THE COLLECTION

 TYPES OF MATERIALS

-Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
-Textbooks are not actively selected.
+Monographs & monographic series: in print from university, professional, popular (trade) and small presses; Exclusions: reprints are generally not acquired unless augmented, revised, or contain some other new intellectual material.
+Textbooks are not actively selected;